 Evidence-informed approaches to teaching that center learners’ lived experiences and social identities.

 Student Experiences in STEM is an evidence-driven reading circle focusing on students’ experiences, development, and their perceptions of commonly used learning practices and the classroom environment.
-Recommended for those pursuing the CIRTL Certificate.
+Recommended for those pursuing the CIRTL @ Northwestern Certificate.

 Faculty, Graduate Students, Postdoctoral Trainees